 Ordering data (if e-commerce tracking enabled):

-- Excluded Zones: Clients may also tag sensitive data in the HTML with HTML comments, to ensure that any personally identifable information in data is removed by the ContentSquare parser before being sent to ContentSquare’s servers.
+- Excluded Zones: Customers may also tag sensitive data in the HTML with HTML comments, to ensure that any personally identifable information in data is removed by the Contentsquare parser before being sent to Contentsquare’s servers.

 Contentsquare allows you to import segment you defined in Google Analytics within Contentsquare platform.
 The only purpose is to combine Google segmentation criteria on Contentsquare collected data.